Capitol mob intended to 'capture and assassinate' elected officials, federal prosecutors say

-Prosecutors say that after Chansley climbed up to the dais where Vice President Mike Pence had been presiding moments earlier, Chansley wrote a threatening note to Pence.
+Prosecutors say that after Chansley climbed up to the dais where Vice President Mike Pence had been presiding moments earlier, Chansley wrote a threatening note to Pence that said: "It's only a matter of time, justice is coming."

+Pence and other congressional leaders had been ushered out of the chamber by the Secret Service and U.S. Capitol Police before the rioters stormed into the room.

+"Strong evidence, including Chansley's own words and actions at the Capitol, supports that the intent of the Capitol rioters was to capture and assassinate elected officials in the United States Government," prosecutors wrote in their memo urging the judge to keep Chansley behind bars.

-They said the note read: "It's only a matter of time, justice is coming.''
-Chansley attorney Gerald Williams didn't return a phone call and email Friday morning seeking comment.
+Gerald Williams, Chansley's attorney, didn't return a phone call and email Friday morning seeking comment.
+A detention hearing is scheduled in his case for later Friday.

+The FBI has been investigating whether any of the rioters had plots to kidnap members of Congress and hold them hostage, focusing particularly on the men seen carrying plastic zip tie handcuffs and pepper spray.

+Prosecutors raised a similar prospect on Friday in the case of a former Air Force officer who they alleged carried plastic zip-tie handcuffs because he intended "to take hostages."
+But so far, the Justice Department has not publicly released any specific evidence on the plots or explained how the rioters planned to carry them out.

 Capitol mob intended to 'capture and assassinate' elected officials, federal prosecutors say